A Saint Who Levels Up Through Necromancy

 “The more fighting strength the better.”

-In the instant the spirit-power was imbued into the bones, he hardened them further and pushed the Skeleton’s combat power up to its full hundred percent.
+The instant the spirit-power sank into the bones, he hardened them further and pushed the Skeleton’s combat power up to 100%.

 “And that’s not the end of it.”

-The Orc chieftain’s arms broadened grotesquely.A peculiar shape, as if shields had been mounted on both arms.
+The Orc chieftain’s arms broadened grotesquely, taking on a peculiar shape, as though shields had been mounted on each one.

 “I’ll be relying on you for a while.”